-EMERGENCY SOLUTIONS GRANT PROGRAM
+EMAIL:

+Purpose

+In compliance with Section 601 of Title VI the Civil Rights Act of 1964 (LEP Statutory Authority) and Executive Order 13166, (Grantee) has conducted the following Four Factor Analysis for Limited English Proficiency (LEP) persons for the federally funded program listed above.

+History

-FOR: GRANTEE NAME: PROGRAM AND CONTRACT NUMBER (ESG/C000045678): CONTACT PERSON: CONTACT PERSON TELEPHONE NUMBER: CONTACT PERSON EMAIL: Purpose In compliance with Section 601 of Title VI the Civil Rights Act 13166, the following Four Factor Analysis for Limited English sted above.
-The protects individuals from discrimination on the basis of ederal financial assistance.
-In certain situations, failure to a effectively participate in, or benefit from, federally ational origin discrimination.
-Persons who, as a result of ge and who have limited ability to speak, read, write, or under Title VI in order to receive a particular service, R 50121 on August 16, 2000) mandates improved access ho, as a result of national origin, are limited in their ess Plan for the program or activity if a qualifying population of beneficiaries having limited English must conduct the four-factor analysis as outlined below.
+Title VI of the Civil Rights Act of 1964, is the federal law which protects individuals from discrimination on the basis of their race, color, or national origin in programs that receive federal financial assistance.
+In certain situations, failure to ensure that persons who have limited English proficiency can effectively participate in, or benefit from, federally assisted programs may violate Title VI's prohibition against national origin discrimination.
+Persons who, as a result of national origin, do not speak English as their primary language and who have limited ability to speak, read, write, or understand English may be entitled to language assistance under Title VI in order to receive a particular service, benefit, or encounter.

-FOUR-FACTOR ANALYSIS PAGE 2
+Executive Order 13166 (Issued in the Federal Register 65 FR 50121 on August 16, 2000) mandates improved access to federally assisted programs and activities for individuals who, as a result of national origin, are limited in their English proficiency.
+The order also requires a Language Access Plan for the program or activity if a qualifying population is determined.
+To determine if there is an affected population of beneficiaries having limited English proficiency, all grantees receiving federal financial assistance must conduct the four-factor analysis as outlined below.

+Grantee Four-Factor Analysis

+The following Four-Factor Analysis serves as the guide for determining which language assistance measures the Grantee will be required to undertake to guarantee access to Grantee's Emergency Solutions Grant (ESG) programs by LEP persons.